Famous Modern Artists That Live and Work Today

 Frank Stella - From Expressive to a Flatter Use of Paint

 Working in the areas of post-painterly abstraction and minimalism, Frank Stella started his career in the early 1960s.
 Influenced by the Abstract Expressionists, he later moved to denounce the expressive use of color in their works and to focus on a ‘flatter’ use of paint that was becoming a trademark of Barnett Newman.
-Barack Obama awarded the National Medal of Arts to Stella in 2009.
+As one of the most famous modern artists, Stella was awarded the National Medal of Arts in 2009.

 Featured image:Frank Stella – Doubble Grey Scramble, 1973.
 Image via Widewalls archive.